WTO chief Roberto Azevedo to depart a year early

 Since the COVID-19 crisis hit, Azevedo has called for governments to refrain from imposing export restrictions on food and medical supplies.

-Its members are negotiating an agreement to cut subsidies for fishing to allow a revival of depleted fish stocks, while a smaller group are discussing a possible deal on e-commerce.
-However, key differences remain and they are far from the consensus required to agree both deals.
+Its members are negotiating an agreement to cut fishing subsidies to allow a revival of depleted fish stocks, while a smaller group is working on a possible e-commerce deal.
+However, key differences remain.

 Some members, notably the United States, Japan and the European Union, are pushing for more fundamental reforms.
-They say global trading rules need to reflect new realities - notably a far stronger China - and address problems such as state-led subsidies and forced technology transfers.
+They say global trading rules need to reflect a far stronger China and tackle state-led subsidies and forced technology transfers.

 Such issues might have been addressed at the WTO's biennial meeting due to have taken place in Kazakhstan in June.
 That has now been pushed back to mid- or late-2021.
 Azevedo said his departure would allow a successor to be in place before then.